borisdev/resume/resume.md

 ## Data leader background

-- Led Language AI model development to GA release
+- led Language AI model development to GA release
-- Led a data engineering switch from monolith to microservice paradigm
+- led a data engineering switch from monolith to microservice paradigm
-- Led building new observability systems
+- led building new observability systems
-- Leader in the GA release of a large analytic product feature
+- led in the GA release of a large analytic product feature
 - PhD research in creating new data analysis methods to track inequality
-- Engineering expertise in microservice, distributed backend systems
+- engineering expertise in microservice, distributed backend systems
-- Data expertise in Language AI, analytic methods, and observability
+- data expertise in Language AI, analytic methods, observability, and BI

 ## Career goal

 My goal is to serve a team of scientists that are discovering new analytic methods to help decision makers grow the business.
 My interests include the following.

 - automating data processes to reduce toil for the scientists
-- document a shared language of the data's meaning for clearer feedback
+- document a common language of the customer meaning behind the data
-- generate more feedback with prototypes (demos), and [papers](https://docs.google.com/document/d/1pMID97O4hHkK8ok7cwLH4Y4KpsgQSPUAXtYrscwcyb4/view)
+- generate more feedback with prototypes (demos) and [papers](https://docs.google.com/document/d/1pMID97O4hHkK8ok7cwLH4Y4KpsgQSPUAXtYrscwcyb4/view)
 - evangelize engineering best practices to scientists

 ## Leadership style